andreaguidotti/Z2GaugeModel3D/README.md

 # Z2GaugeModel3D
-Monte Carlo study of the 3D Z₂ lattice gauge theory in confined and deconfined phases
+Monte Carlo study of the 3D Z₂ lattice gauge model in confined and deconfined phases